dmhenaopa/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## :pencil2: Shell init files, variables and expansions
-This folder contains some useful scripts with basic Shell commands to navigate the filesystem, change directories, list the files (incluided hidden files), use of arguments with the commands, manipulate files and search information about the usage of some of this commands.
+This folder contains some useful scripts with basic Shell commands to .
 Some of the commands used in this scripts:

 | Scripts for |Commands used|
 |--|--|